RMI-Hub/rmi-corporate-commitments/README.md

 3. `make clean`: For when you want a clean slate in the repo.
 It deletes all generated content and their directories.
 4. `make test`: Runs the complete suite of tests written for this app ... mostly validating the microcopy json files.

+Want to start from scratch?
+Use`make clean data build`.

 ## The Data

 The data is one giant CSV.
 It is intended to be processed, sliced and minified by the node script `./scripts/data.js`.
 The data is split up and written to individual files for each sector and industry.
 (One sector has multiple industries).
 Cleanup/processing is pretty minimal, but a few unneeded columns are removed.
 These CSVs are deployed with the app and intended to be consumed by the client.